jouellnyc/BB-ESP32-KIOSK/README.md

 To connect the esp32 to an ili9341, you can follow https://www.youtube.com/watch?v=rq5yPJbX_uk

 #### Setup
-At boot the esp32 launches a wifi SSID named 'bbkiosk32' and a password of '123456789'.
+At boot BB-ESP32-KIOSK launches a temporary wifi SSID named 'bbkiosk32' with a wifi password of '123456789'.

-Connect your mobile phone/PC w/wifi to that SSID.
+Connect your mobile phone/PC  to that SSID temporarily.

 There will be no Internet Access via this ssid: